Bedrock-OSS/bedrock-wiki/docs/guide/project-setup.md

 ## Turn on Content Log

 :::warning Content Log
-Content log is the most useful tool you have for debugging your addons.
+Content log is the most useful tool you have for debugging your add-ons.
 Please do not skip this step!
 :::

 ![](/assets/images/guide/content_log.png)